This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Research also suggests that people who cycle have the fitness level of someone ten years younger than them.
 And, if that’s not enough of an incentive, bike riders may have an advantage on the dating scene too.
 A Swiss study found that faster cyclists are perceived as more physically attractive by the general public.

-Could Riding a Bike Make You Taller?
+Does Cycling Make You Taller?

 Although cycling is great for your health, there’s little concrete evidence that riding a bike can make you taller.
 One study found that riding with a high saddle forced cyclists’ leg muscles to stretch to accommodate it.
 The boost in height was, sadly, only temporary.